WeR-stats/workshops/setup_cloud_machine_data_science/notes.md

 At this point in time, it'd be useful to save the current state of the machine, called **snapshot**, so that if something happens in the future it's always possible to revert back to the current situation in a few minutes with a click from the droplet dashboard.
 Moreover, we could also build other similar droplets but slighlty different, and use this snapshot as a starting point, instead of going back to the entire droplet creation.

 To snapshot a droplet:
-  - shut down the droplet:
-     `sudo shutdown -h now`
+  - shut down the droplet: `sudo shutdown now`
-  - login into your DO account, head for the droplet dashboard, and from the left menu click  **Snapshots**, then **Take Snapshot**
+  - login into your DO account, head for the droplet dashboard, and from the left menu click  **Snapshots**, enter a memorable name in the textbox, then click **Take Snapshot**
   - Once finished,  start the droplet again using the switch on the upper right

+To restore a snapshot on the droplet it was created from:
+  -

 In case you want to create a new droplet from a snapshot:
   - open the  [droplet **Create** page](https://cloud.digitalocean.com/droplets/new),